Pearapps/KAPieChart/README.md

 Tested on iOS 6.x and 7.x.

 Features:
+- Easy to implement.
 - Any size chart.
 - Unlimited slices.
 - Any colors.
 - Any size slices.
-- Easy to implement.
 - Label support.
+(Experimental)
 - Fully vectorized (no bitmap images).
 - Any slice can be ‘popped out’ to create separation from chart.
 - Fast.